How to Use sorted() and sort() in Python

 Python

-The output values have not been converted to lowercase because key does not manipulate the data in the original list.
-During sorting, the function passed to key is being called on each element to determine sort order, but the original values will be in the output.
+During sorting, the function passed to key is called on each element to determine sort order, but the original values remain in the output.

-There are two main limitations when you’re using functions with the key argument.
+There are two main limitations to look out for when you’re using functions with the key argument.

-First, the number of required arguments in the function passed to key must be one.
+First, the number of required arguments in the function passed to key must be exactly one:

 Python